Eliciting reference measures of law-invariant functionals: Introduction

 Law-invariant risk measures have been widely studied in the mathematical finance literature.
 Earlier contributions on their theoretical foundation include Kusuoka \cite{K01}, Frittelli and Rosazza Gianin \cite{Frittelli}, Weber~\cite{W06}, Filipovi\'c and Svindland~\cite{FilSvi}, and Bellini et al.\ \cite{Bellini}, among others.
 For insights into their statistical properties, see, e.g., Cont et al.\ \cite{Cont}, Shapiro \cite{Shapiro}, and Kr\"atschmer et al.~\cite{KSZ}.
 A comprehensive review is provided by He et al.\ \cite{Review}.
 Law-invariant functionals are widely used in contexts beyond risk measures, such as economic decision principles (e.g., Yaari \cite{Yaari}), insurance premia (e.g., Wang et al.~\cite{Insurance}), and deviation measurement (e.g., Rockafellar et al.~\cite{RUZ06}).

 There are two common but different ways of formulating law-invariant functionals.
-The first formulation, as mentioned above, treats them as mappings $\ph$ from $\mathcal D$ to $\R$ (or the extended real line), as in, e.g., \cite{Frittelli,K01}.
-The second formulation treats them as mappings $\phi$ from a set of distributions to $\R$, as in, e.g., \cite{KSZ, W06}.
+The first formulation, as mentioned above, treats them as mappings $\ph$ from $\mathcal D$ to $\R$ (or the extended real line), as in, e.g., Frittelli and Rosazza Gianin~\cite{Frittelli} and Kusuoka~\cite{K01}.
+The second formulation treats them as mappings $\phi$ from a set of distributions to $\R$, as in, e.g., Kr\"atschmer et al.~\cite{KSZ} and Weber~\cite{W06}.
 These two approaches are often argued as being equivalent, and connected via the relation $\ph(X)=\phi (\mathbb P\circ X^{-1})$ for $X\in \mathcal D$.
 It is clear that the above equivalence relies on the specification of a probability measure $\P$ that is assumed fixed and known.
 This reflects standard practice in risk measurement for regulatory capital calculations, portfolio optimisation, performance analysis, and capital allocation.

 In contrast to the procedure of first specifying the probability measure and then computing the value of the risk measure, this paper takes the {\em reverse} perspective: we assume that the values of the functional $\ph$ are observable, but the underlying reference measure is unknown.
 Our setting contains another layer of agnosticism: we may not know if the functional is law invariant to begin with.
 Liebrich \cite{Liebrich} presents general conditions under which reference measures are unique, provided they exist.
 Our aim is to recover the (often unique) reference probability measure from a potentially black-box risk measurement procedure (henceforth, ``the functional''), if such a measure exists.
 The procedure of identifying the probability measure underlying a functional is sometimes called elicitation (e.g., Kadane and Winkler \cite{KW88}), but it should not be confused with the literature on the {\em elicitability} of risk measures, such as Ziegel~\cite{Z16}, Kou and Peng~\cite{KP16}, Fissler and Ziegel~\cite{FZ16}, and Embrechts et al.~\cite{EMWW21}, where elicitability means risk being a minimiser of an expected loss.